osrf/collision-benchmark/README.md

 gzclient --g libcollision_benchmark_gui.so
 ```

+Place a cube or any other new model in the empty world, switch back to the
+rubble world to see that the cube is in this world now as well.
+Then switch back to the empty world again, to see that your
+newly inserted model is still there as well.

 You may even load up several worlds with several physics engines.
 What this will do is load up each world *w* with each physics engine *p*,
 creating a total of *w * p* worlds.